Affiliate payout rules template (free copy/paste for SaaS)

+This page supports your affiliate program management setup for SaaS.
 If you want affiliates but you don’t want chaos, start here.
-This is a copy-paste payout rules template designed for SaaS on Stripe: payout timing, refund windows, thresholds, and how adjustments work.
+This is a free copy/paste payout rules template designed for SaaS on Stripe: payout timing, refund windows, thresholds, and how adjustments work.

 Safe defaults